DanCiubuc/ETDetector/README.md

 Capstone Project for the course "Artificial Inteligence Course" provided by Samsung Inovation Campus.

-See the "presentation.pptx" for a quick summary of what was done.
+See the "ApresentacaoSAI1.pptx" file for a quick summary, in English, of what was done.